grgcmz/eth-data-analysis/README.md

 -   Ubuntu 20.04

 ## 0 Dependencies
-Please first of all install the below listed dependencies with your distribution's package manager, otherwise you might run into errors.
+First, please install the below listed dependencies with your distribution's package manager, otherwise you might run into errors.
 ``` bash
 python3-dev libpq-dev
 ```

-Then also pip install psycopg2 with the following command:
+Then, also pip install psycopg2 with the following command:
 ``` bash
 pip3 install psycopg2
 ```